-- As a general rule, the individual employment agreement is concluded after the prior verification of the professional and personal skills of the person applying for employment.
-The Labor Code states that the information requested, in any form, by the employer, from the person applying for employment, shall have no other objective than to assess the ability to fill in the concerned position and the professional skills. - The person to be employed must possess a valid medical certificate, attesting his/her ability to perform the respective activity.
+• As a general rule, the individual employment agreement is concluded after the prior verification of the professional and personal skills of the person applying for employment.
+The Labor Code states that the information requested, in any form, by the employer, from the person applying for employment, shall have no other objective than to assess the ability to fill in the concerned position and the professional skills.

+- The person to be employed must possess a valid medical certificate, attesting his/her ability to perform the respective activity.
 The lack of such certificate shall trigger the nullity of the individual employment agreement. - Prior to concluding the individual employment agreement, the employer is required to inform the employee on the essential clauses to be included in the agreement.
 Such obligation is considered to be fulfilled by the employer upon the signing of the individual employment agreement. - The foreign nationals and the stateless persons can be employed on the basis of a work permit or a residence permit for work purposes, issued according to the law.
+As for the situation of the Ukrainian citizens from the armed conflict zone of Ukraine, who have legally entered the territory of Romania, they may be employed without the employer having to obtain a work permit.